Swiss2309/Cloack_Room_Soccer_Prizes_Index/README.md

 - every single player from the above clubs is being checked whether he'd won any of the covered Honours, and how many of each if applies - the result is persisted in an observation (*i.o.w a record with the Player as a driver of the structured Data Points Model*), along with his MetaData; <br /><br />
 - if the checked player hadn't won any - he's not persisted; <br /><br />
-- the records are saved in a CSV file (*that I obviously won't share with you; neither the above-mentioned formulas btw*) - in Total 161 players made it to the CSV; respresenting 13 Nations. <br /><br />
+- the records are saved in a CSV file - in Total 161 players made it to the CSV; respresenting 13 Nations. <br /><br />
 - a sample Custom-Weights-2-Models (*M1 and M2*) coefficients for each of the Titles is being assigned taking into account the complexity of the competition - Sorry Sadio and demonyms - (**Coefs.csv** *file available in the arborescence*).
 Note that the **M2** differs from **M1** only by annihilating the Champions's League Title - so assigning **0** to it.
 This **M2** corresponds then to only **continental prizes** ; <br /><br />
 - Off we go with running the code and obtaining the different results for both models.